 Government Contracts | DATA RIGHTS AND PROTECTION OF CONTRACTOR TRADE SECRETS

-Wiley Rein’s Government Contracts attorneys are experts on the unique rules and contract clauses governing intellectual property and the Government’s rights in technical data and computer software under government contracts.
-In addition, our Government Contracts attorneys are backed by experts in our Intellectual Property, Corporate and Technology Practices, who have a wealth of expertise in dealing with a variety of high-profile and complex intellectual property matters, from negotiating licenses and other technology transfer agreements to litigating high profile intellectual property disputes.
-As a result of this expertise, Wiley Rein attorneys are regularly called upon to advise government contractors and subcontractors on a variety of intellectual property issues, including:
+Wiley Rein’s Government Contracts attorneys are experts on the unique rules and contract clauses governing intellectual property and the government’s rights in technical data and computer software under government contracts.
+Our Government Contracts attorneys are supported by skilled attorneys in our Intellectual Property, Corporate, and Technology practices, who have a wealth of expertise in dealing with high-profile and complex intellectual property matters, from negotiating licenses and other technology transfer agreements to litigating intellectual property disputes.

-- Providing strategies to help contractors maximize the protection of their intellectual property rights when doing business with the federal Government or under a government contract.
+- Advising clients on the government’s rights in technical data and computer software and providing strategies to help contractors maximize the protection of their intellectual property rights when doing business with the federal government.

 - Conducting internal audits and reviews of contractors’ policies and procedures for protecting and maximizing the value of their intellectual property.

-- Drafting and negotiating licenses and other intellectual property agreements, including agreements with the Government and between private parties.
+- Drafting and negotiating licenses and other intellectual property agreements, including specially negotiated licenses and other agreements with the government and between private parties.